astronomer/docs/learn/use-case-airflow-databricks.md

 sidebar_custom_props: { icon: 'img/integrations/databricks.png' }
 ---

 [Databricks](https://databricks.com/) is a popular unified data and analytics platform built around fully managed Apache Spark clusters.
-With the [Astro Databricks provider](https://github.com/astronomer/astro-provider-databricks) package you can create a Databricks Workflow from existing Databricks notebooks as a task group in your Airflow DAG, allowing you to use Airflow's orchestration capabilities in combination with Databricks' cheapest compute.
-The open-source [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html) greatly simplifies common ELT tasks like loading data and allows users to easily use Pandas on data stored in a data warehouse.
+Using the [Astro Databricks provider package](https://github.com/astronomer/astro-provider-databricks), you can create a Databricks workflow from Databricks notebooks and run the workflow in an Airflow DAG.
+This lets you use Airflow's orchestration features in combination with Databricks' cheapest compute.
+To get data in and out of Databricks, you can use the open-source [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html), which greatly simplifies common ELT tasks like loading data and creating pandas dataframes from data in your warehouse.

-This example shows a DAG that extracts data from three local CSV files containing the share of solar, hydro and wind electricity in different countries over several years, runs a transformation on each file and loads the results to S3, using [dynamic task mapping](dynamic-tasks.md) over operators from the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html).
-Transformation steps in Databricks are fully integrated into the DAG as a task group via the Astro Databricks provider and filter and aggregate the data to get a combined measure of solar, hydro and wind electricity share for a user-selected country.
-Lastly, a task created with the `@aql.dataframe` decorator from the Astro Python SDK leverages [seaborn](https://seaborn.pydata.org/) and [matplotlib](https://matplotlib.org/) to create a line chart of the aggregated data.
+This example uses a DAG to extract data from three local CSV files containing the share of solar, hydro and wind electricity in different countries over several years, run a transformation on each file, load the results to S3, and create a line chart of the aggregated data.

 ![DAG graph screenshot](/img/examples/use-case-airflow-databricks_dag_graph_full.png)

-After the DAG in this project runs, a graph appears in the `include` directory which shows the combined percentage of solar, hydro and wind energy in a country you selected.
+After the DAG runs, a graph appears in the `include` directory which shows the combined percentage of solar, hydro and wind energy in a country you selected.

 ![SHW graph](/img/examples/use-case-airflow-databricks_shw_graph.png)

 :::info

 For more detailed instructions on using Databricks with the Astro Databricks provider, see the [Databricks tutorial](airflow-databricks.md).

 :::

 ## Before you start

-Before trying this example, make sure you have:
+Before you try this example, make sure you have:

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/overview).
 - [Docker Desktop](https://www.docker.com/products/docker-desktop).